rubrikinc/use-case-polaris-slack/README.md

 # :muscle: How You Can Help

 We glady welcome contributions from the community.
-From updating the documentation to adding more Intents for Roxie, all ideas are welcome.
+From updating the documentation to adding more functions for Slack slash commands, all ideas are welcome.
 Thank you in advance for all of your issues, pull requests, and comments! :star:

 * [Contributing Guide](CONTRIBUTING.md)
 * [Code of Conduct](CODE_OF_CONDUCT.md)